Complexlity/planner-app/src/writeup.md

 ### Loading State

-I also made a loading spinner which shows whenver the data is currently being fetched.
+I also made a loading spinner which shows whenever the data is currently being fetched.

 ```javascript
 {isLoading && <LoadingSpinner/>}